ahtisham06/Student-Management-CSV/README.md

-Student Management System (CSV Based)
+Student Management System (OOP-based)

-This is a simple command-line Python application to manage student records using a CSV file.
+This is a simple command-line Student Management System built using Python and Object-Oriented Programming (OOP) principles.
+It allows users to:

-Features

-- ✅ Add new student records (Name + Marks)
+Add student records (name and marks)

-- ✅ View all stored student records
+View all saved student records from a CSV file

+Exit the program

+Technologies Used

+- Python 3

-- ✅ Data is stored in a CSV file (`students.csv`)
+- CSV module

+- Object-Oriented Programming (Classes, Inheritance)

 How to Run

-1. Make sure you have Python installed.
+Make sure you have Python 3 installed.

-2. Clone this repository or download the `.py` file.
+Save the script as student_management.py.

-3. Run the program:
+Run the script:

-bash
-python Student-Management-CSV.py
+python Student-Management-System.py